 Automobiles are arguably the iconic products of the 20th century.
-At this moment, if I had to pick, I would say that smart phones and portable computers will be the iconic product of the 21st century – at least the early part.
-Perhaps over the next few decades we will devise solutions that will allow us to safety use them at the same time, but today they are in dangerous conflict.
+At this moment, if I had to pick, I would say that smartphones and portable computers will be the iconic product of the 21st century — at least in the early part.
+Perhaps over the next few decades, we will devise solutions that will allow us to safely use them at the same time, but today they are in dangerous conflict.

 Last Tuesday, the National Transportation Safety Board finally called for a nationwide ban on the use of cell phones and text messaging devices while driving.
 I may be the only one, but I welcome it.
 For years we’ve heard about new laws against cell phone use while driving, but too many of those laws have been limited to hand-held phones despite studies that have shown the risk inherent with any type of distracted driving.